UoB-COMSM0110/2024-group-13/README.md

    - Improve player differentiation and identification by having visual distinctions between characters.

 ### Quantitative Evaluations
-We then assessed the workload level between our two game modes.
-A raw aggregate NASA TLX was calculated between the two game modes.
+We then assessed the workload level between our two game modes by calculating a raw aggregate NASA TLX.
 Individual scores were recorded from participants by means of a Google Forms survey.

 | Participant | Mental Demand | Physical Demand | Temporal Demand | Performance | Effort | Frustration | Aggregate Score |
 |-------------|---------------|-----------------|-----------------|-------------|--------|--------------|-----------------|